5 Strategies for a Stronger School Year

 If age/grade level appropriate, we will engage in a good amount of role play.
 Examples might include, “What does raising your hand look like?” or “How might one ask to be included in a social activity?”

-By modeling the desired behaviors and using positive reinforcement, we can set these positive outcomes as our goals
+By modeling the desired behaviors and using positive reinforcement, we can set these positive outcomes as our goals from day one.

 2. Should a child begin to resist, I’ll take a deep breath before reacting or responding.
 I’ll follow the recommendations outlined in the Verbal Escalation Continuum℠.